Diamondback (FANG) Received its Third Buy in a Row

-After Merrill Lynch and Siebert Williams Shank & Co gave Diamondback (NASDAQ: FANG) a Buy rating last month, the company received another Buy, this time from SunTrust Robinson.
-Analyst Neal Dingmann maintained a Buy rating on Diamondback today and set a price target of $137.00.
-The company’s shares closed last Monday at $89.48.
+After Merrill Lynch and Siebert Williams Shank & Co gave Diamondback (NASDAQ: FANG) a Buy rating last month, the company received another Buy, this time from RBC Capital.
+Analyst Scott Hanold maintained a Buy rating on Diamondback yesterday and set a price target of $135.00.
+The company’s shares closed last Monday at $84.07.

-According to TipRanks.com, Dingmann has currently no stars on a ranking scale of 0-5 stars, with an average return of -6.0% and a 37.6% success rate.
-Dingmann covers the Basic Materials sector, focusing on stocks such as Centennial Resource Development, Continental Resources, and Lonestar Resources US.
+According to TipRanks.com, Hanold is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -9.4% and a 35.1% success rate.
+Hanold covers the Basic Materials sector, focusing on stocks such as Centennial Resource Development, Southwestern Energy, and Matador Resources.

 See today’s analyst top recommended stocks >>